Lameguy64/mkpsxiso/README.md

 This can be avoided by minimizing identically named directories but its best to test your generated disc image before considering it ready for release.

 ## Changelog

+**Version 1.23 (12/20/2018)**
+* Fixed broken LBA and timecode calculation for audio tracks integrated as files (iso::DirTreeClass::GetWavSize returns an incorrect value from the WAV file).
+* Updated build instructions (CodeBlocks project had been replaced with Netbeans but forgot to update instructions).

 **Version 1.22 (12/4/2018)**
 * Fixed issues with subheader detection logic and made it as a warning instead of a critical error.